Thanks to our volunteers and sponsor, Zanfel!

 3/18/17 to 4/23/17 = $90.00 per person (+ small online registration fee)

-Registration will open on Dec.
-30th, 2016 and close on April 23rd, 2017 (or when each division is sold out).
+Registration was open on Dec.
+30th, 2016 until 2 weeks prior to the race.
 Full team payment is due when team captain registers the team.
 Team members can be added later (no later than 4/23/17 for teammate to receive shirt!).

 Entry fee includes canoe rental, swag, and post race food.
 Entry is limited to the team limits noted above.
 Your team’s entry will not be secured until full payment has been received.

 Trekking / Trail Running / Orienteering:

 Teams will use provided maps, and their compasses, to find checkpoints (CP’s) scattered throughout the area.
 Detailed Orienteering (1:15,000) topographical maps will be provided pre-marked with checkpoints, as well as a DNR Recreation Area map.
 The total trekking will be in the 4-6 mile range – depending on a your selected route and number of CP’s achieved.
 Not all checkpoints will be required to finish as an officially ranked team; however, the more checkpoints a team obtains, the higher they will rank in the overall standings.
 Teams can choose to trek on trails or bushwhack through the wilderness!

 Teams will be paddling approximately 4 miles.
 Canoes are being provided.
 Paddles and PFDs will be provided also; however, you can use your own paddles and PFDs instead if you prefer.
 Racers will need to sign a canoe rental waiver which will be provided prior to registration.
 It is recommended that your team has canoeing experience.
 Practice with Heavner Canoe Rental (www.heavnercanoe.com), offering a 10% discount on rentals to anyone planning on doing the race.
 There is not a paddling section for Family teams.